 One to One Situations and Meetings with Pupils

 One to one situations have the potential to make children and young people more vulnerable to harm by those who seek to exploit their position of trust.
 Adults working in one to one settings with pupils may also be more vulnerable to unjust or unfounded allegations being made against them.
 Adults must recognise this possibility and plan and conduct such meetings accordingly.
 Every attempt should be made to ensure that the safety and security needs of both adults and pupils are met.
 [Tier] should undertake a risk assessment in relation to the specific nature and implications of one to one work for each adult and pupil, which should be reviewed regularly.
 Where such a meeting is demonstrably unavoidable it is advisable to avoid remote or secluded areas and to ensure that the door of the room is left open and/or visual/auditory contact with others is maintained.
+Where staff are expected to work on one to one with a pupil on a virtual platform, clear expectations should be set out for all those involved that are reflective of the settings safeguarding policies and procedures.
 Any arrangements should be reviewed on a regular basis.

 Pre-arranged meetings with pupils away from the premises or on the Trust premises when the Trust is not in session are not permitted unless written approval is obtained from their parent/carer and the [Tier] or another senior colleague with delegated authority.